brevdev/brev_docs/docs/README.md

 [✓] Alpha: We are testing Brev with a small set of users.

-[✓] Public Alpha: Join our waitlist and we will get you access as soon as we can.
+[✓] Private Alpha: Join our waitlist and we will get you access as soon as we can.
 We hope you build something great!
 The platform still has kinks please help us iron them out.

 [ ] Public Beta: Anyone can create an account.
 API becomes stable.